UMD: A Globally Connected University

 Your study abroad journey starts here.

-Step 1: Join us for Study Abroad 101
+Step 1: Join us for a Getting Started Session: Study Abroad 101 or 201

 - Fill out your Study Abroad Compass Worksheet to inventory and prioritize your goals and needs and guide your program search.